kitchenplan/kitchenplan/README.md

 ### Caveat

-We are running this project in production for both OSX and Ubuntu development machines.
+We are running this project in production for OSX development machines.
 So I'm pretty sure it all works just fine.
 But, in the gap between two new installs, all the applications we install, and all community cookbooks are in constant development and can potentially break the install.
-I always suggest to our people that they run it first in a virtual machine (You can easily install OSX in a VMware Fusion trial, or use Vagrant for Linux testing).
+I always suggest to our people that they run it first in a virtual machine (You can easily install OSX in a VMware Fusion trial).

 ### Want to contribute?